 The Aquarium's crocodiles are fed fish, chicks and mice.

 The average size for this crocodile is 6 feet long with a weight of 32 pounds.

 Maximum size attained is 9 feet long and a weight of 48 pounds.

 This species is restricted to the tropical regions of northern Australia (Queensland, Northern Territory and Western Australia), and is found mainly in freshwater lakes, rivers and wetlands.

 In the past, this species was at risk of extinction because crocs were hunted for their skins.
 This species, no longer at risk, has made a dramatic comeback due to conservation through protection and sustainable farming.
 Habitat destruction is now the major threat to these animals.
 Population estimates differ, but there are probably about 100,000 individuals in the wild.

-Lizards prey upon nests, and adult crocodiles, black kites, whistling kites, turtles, and large fish eat juveniles.
-Some aboriginal people hunt them for food.
+Adult crocodiles, black kites, whistling kites, turtles and large fish eat juveniles, and lizards prey upon nests.
+Some aboriginal people hunt these crocs for food.

 Back to the Top